joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 - a looming regulatory or compliance deadline
 - having received a complaint.

 This anti-pattern is top because it is so pervasive across organisations.
-Accessibility is still too often seen as a problem to be fixed not an opportunity (it's a bit of both).
+Accessibility is still too often seen as a problem to be fixed not an opportunity (It's a bit of both).

 This reactive or last-minute approach simply doesn't produce results as graceful and effective as when accessibility has been considered and acted on from the beginning &mdash; or at least the early phases.